top of page

 The "I" in DIGIN: Gut Immunity, Inflammation, and the Loss of Tolerance

 In functional medicine, we view gut immunity as a sophisticated information-processing system.
-Its primary objective is maintaining oral tolerance —the precise ability to remain calm in the presence of harmless food proteins and commensal microbes while reacting to genuine threats.
-When this discriminatory capacity is lost, the immune system descends into a state of chronic, non-specific reactivity.
-Therefore, our clinical goal is not to suppress the immune response, but to u
+Its primary objective is maintaining oral tolerance, the precise ability to remain calm in the presence of harmless food proteins and commensal microbes while reacting to genuine threats.
+When this discriminatory capacity is lost, the immune system falls into a state of chronic, non-specific reactivity.
+Our clinical goal is not to suppress the immune response, but to understand why

 Frankie Gan